eddiecode100/todolibre/README.md

 Lightweight Todo application developed in C++ 20 for the Command Line Interface.

+This program is best utilized for keeping track of goals during long study sessions.

 Note: Colors only work in ANSI escape code supported terminals.

 **Getting Started:**